-"Previously, crop requirements were generally met from atmospheric deposition, so sulphur was confined to a secondeffective approach that addresses both soil sulphur deficiencies and improves nitrogen use efficiency (NUE)
+"Previously, crop requirements were generally met from atmospheric deposition, so sulphur was confined to a secondary role.
+However, today it is back in its rightful place as an essential component of optimum nitrogen management."

 The link between nitrogen and sulphur metabolism in plants has been known for many years.
-As a general rule, every kilogram of S enables 5-10 kilograms of N to be used fully in crop growth and ultimately
+As a general rule, every kilogram of S enables 5-10 kilograms of N to be used fully in crop growth and ultimately maximise crop yields.

-As the world's most popular commodity fertilizer, enriching urea (U) with sulphur, by adding elemental sulphur (ES) or ammonium sulphate (AS) - to create U+ES and UAS products, respectively - can be an
+As the world's most popular commodity fertilizer, enriching urea (U) with sulphur, by adding elemental sulphur (ES) or ammonium sulphate (AS) - to create U+ES and UAS products, respectively - can be an effective approach that addresses both soil sulphur deficiencies and improves nitrogen use efficiency (NUE)